R-M-Lee/entmoot/docs/installation.rst

 How to install ENTMOOT
 ======================
-ENTMOOT supports the Python (CPython) versions 3.7 - 3.11.
+ENTMOOT supports Python (CPython) versions 3.7 - 3.11.

 Using PIP
 -------------